manueldinisjunior/alx-backend-javascript/0x00-ES6_basic/README.md

   + This function will return an iterator to go through every employee in every department.

 + [x] 14. **Iterate through object**<br/>[101-iterateThroughObject.js](101-iterateThroughObject.js) contains a script that meets the following requirements.
   + Write a function named `iterateThroughObject`.
-The function’s parameter `reportWithIterator` is the return value from `createIteratorObject`.
+The functionâ€™s parameter `reportWithIterator` is the return value from `createIteratorObject`.
     ```js
     export default function iterateThroughObject(reportWithIterator) {